Install the OpenAI (or compatible) client library

 )

-# Access results for the first page in the collection
+# Access results for any page

 pdf.pages[0].extracted('company_name', analysis_key="page_invoice_info")